michaelgroni/rp2040-Si5351/README.md

 # To do
--Return errors instead of using default values.
+- Return errors instead of using default values.
--Fully support chip variants B and C.
+- Fully support chip variants B and C.